Get Loaded and Fuck

-Get Loaded and Fuck is a compilation by the punk rock band Poison Idea.
+Get Loaded and Fuck is a compilation by American punk rock band Poison Idea.
 It was originally self-released on cassette in 1988.
 The following year, it was reissued under the name Ian MacKaye with different cover art.
 The release combines three songs from the Filthkick EP ("Hangover Heart Attack", "Drug Revival", and "Ballad Of A Pre-Op") with the Getting the Fear 12" single ("Getting The Fear" and "4 A.M.") plus an additional song.
 The release came after guitarist Eric "Vegetable" Olsen left the band and he is listed as "Retired" on the original cassette (his nickname is also misspelled as "The Vegtable").
 The record was reissued in 1995 as part of the Dysfunctional Songs for Codependent Addicts CD compilation.
 In 2021, it was reissued under its original name by the band's own American Leather Records.

 Ian MacKaye

 Both Filthkick and Getting the Fear were difficult to find in the United Kingdom and only available as expensive imports.
 Kalvin Piper of the band Heresy had been trading records with Jerry A. and wanted to issue the records on his recently formed label, In Your Face.
 The band agreed, although they dropped one track from Filthkick (a cover of The Damned's "New Rose") and added a song that had not appeared on either record.
 The record's cover featured the spread buttocks and anus of Kevin Marshall, the roommate of Poison Idea guitarist Pig Champion.
 In a 2015 interview, Kalvin Piper admitted that he probably would have tried to talk any other band out of using the cover, but that Poison Idea was his favorite band.
 In the same interview, he claimed that when Jello Biafra saw the record he said it should have been called Ray Cappo.
 Ian MacKaye, who had never met the members of Poison Idea and had no issues with band prior to the record, was unhappy about the cover.
 For his part, Jerry A. claimed that it was only meant to be funny and was never meant to be taken seriously.
 The record's insert includes a picture of guitarist Kevin Sanders (aka "Kid Cocksman") who was a member of the band when the record was released, although he does not appear on the recordings.
 The insert was re-produced on the back cover of the 2021 CD reissue on American Leather Records.